Why telemedicine is the future of migraine research

 Where are the problems?

 The fact is that, right now, medical professionals in the US are overburdened; an article by The New York Times reveals ‘patients are treated like widgets, and doctors and nurses are treated like assembly-line employees’.
 The same report finds that there are actually more administrators than doctors available to respond to patient needs, with the current ratio between staff at 10:1.
-This needs to change if researchers hope to give patients a positive and customized experience.
+This needs to change if research sites hope to give patients a positive and customized experience.

 A study by IQVIA also estimates that the US spends around $2.9 trillion on healthcare every year, which is more than any other nation per annum.
 Yet, it is also assumed that around $200 billion of these costs could be avoided.
 Some of these unnecessary costs cover travel expenses for appointments and medication non-adherence - both of which can be easily avoided if researchers employ a series of telemedicine strategies.